kbroughton/azure_cis_scanner/README.md

   from container in case of `docker save`.

 * Github's new static scanner for python was added and [discovered some issues that were fixed](images/azure_cis_scanner_git_vuln_scan.png)!
+* The example_scan contains information leakage - tenantId, subscriptionId, resourceIds.
+This is accepted risk on our part for a disposable account.
+However, there should be no credential leakage.
 ## Requesting credentials with the correct RBACs to run the scanner
 If you need to run the scanner on someone else's Azure environment, you should ask for the minimum possible permissions.